andybalham/blog-source-code/blog-posts/published/openapi-validating-request-bodies.md

 ## Getting Claude.ai's code to work

-This was great, but it only had one snag.
+This was great, but it only had one flaw.
 It didn't work.
 When I tried running the code I got the following exception.

 ```text
 Newtonsoft.Json.JsonSerializationException